islamuddin/PERCENTILE_TO_SCORE/README.md

 # PERCENTILE_TO_SCORE
-Know you score from your cumulative percentile
+Know you quiz 2 percentile score from your cumulative percentile.